Skip to main content

 Extra Help is a program to help people with limited income and resources pay for Medicare prescription drug program costs.

 Extra Help may help lower your out-of-pocket prescription drug costs such as premiums, copays or coinsurance.
-It also covers you throughout the coverage gap and waives any Part D late enrollment penalty.
+It also covers you throughout the coverage gap phase and waives any Part D late enrollment penalty.

 Keep in mind: Extra Help only covers prescription drug costs.